waqarilyas/waqarilyas/README.md

-# Muhammad Waqar - Senior Full Stack Developer (MERN Specialist) & Blockchain Expert
+# Muhammad Waqar - Full Stack Developer

 Welcome to my GitHub profile!
 I'm Muhammad Waqar, a seasoned and meticulous Senior Full Stack Developer with nearly 5 years of comprehensive experience in web and mobile application development.
 My technical acumen spans a wide range of technologies with a specialized focus on the MERN stack (MongoDB, Express.js, React, Node.js), leveraging these to architect, develop, and scale innovative digital solutions.
 Alongside my expertise in full-stack development, I possess a strong proficiency in AWS cloud services, serverless architecture, and blockchain technology, enabling me to deliver robust, scalable, and cutting-edge solutions.